Informfully/Documentation/docs/source/participatory.rst

 Algorithm Overview
 ------------------

-PLD is an algorithm that forms a recommendation list by using political user score and article score.
+PLD is an algorithm that generates a recommendation list by combining political user scores and article scores.
-The user score can be calculated from a questionnaire survey or based on the user's historical browsing data, as adopted in this project, while the article score is calculated from the user scores of all its readers.
+The user score can be calculated from a questionnaire survey or based on the user's historical browsing data, as adopted in this project.
+The article score, on the other hand, is calculated from the user scores of all its readers.
 In order to assess these scores and apply PLD, the following three questions must be answered:
 1. How to measure the political scores of users?
 2. How to assign a political label to a news item?